-Proceeding in this “destruction” sequence, I set my iTunes to encrypt backups and I forgot the damn password (too many passwords…).
+Proceeding in this “destruction” sequence, I set my iTunes to encrypt backups and I forgot the password.
 Since losing that backup wasn’t a big issue, I tried just to remove the encrypted option but that doesn’t work since it requires the old password.
 Some web searching without any relevant results.
 The best clue was to mess with keychain-2.db file, located at /var/Keychains.
 I tried to move it but it didn’t work, so I went checking its contents, since it’s a sqlite3 database.
-The interesting field is located at the genp table and it is something like (your results should differ, at least the first row, which is “rowid” field):
+The interesting field is located at the genp table and it is something like (your results should differ, at least the first row, which is rowid field):

 Most probably you will need to have your iOS device jailbroken to access that file.
 If you can access that file from a file system browser then you can edit it at your iTunes computer and copy back to the device (I doubt that this is possible with devices not jailbroken).

 This method doesn’t seem to be valid in iOS 5.x.
 The database has changed and the fields appear to be encrypted.
 Need to do some research on this.